vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 'agrahārin'.
 Vide E. I. XXIV at p.
 127 for a note on 'agrahāra'.

 One who communicates at the order of the king the details about a landgrant to local officers (probably the same as dutaka).
-This word ocours in some of the earliest Ins. of Pallaya Sivaskandavarman (in E. I. VI p.
+This word ocours in some of the earliest Ins. of Pallaya Śivaskandavarman (in E. I. VI p.
 84 at p.
 88 ).
 Vide algo E I. VIII at p.
 146 (plates of the great Pallava queen Cārudevi), JBBRAS vol. X p.
 365 of fake 532 (where the ājāapti is Durgāpati), E. I. XII p.
 3, E. I. XV p.
 70 (plate of Sundara Cola).
 In the grant of the eastern Calukya king Amma II we have 'ajñaptih katakādhigo bhattadevasca lekhakaḥ' (E. I. VII at p.
 188 ).
 Vide p.
 184

 of the same for a discussion of the meaning.
 35-a synonym of 3 .
 Vide Parle plate of Indravarman in

 E. I. XIV p.
 360 at p.
-362 (of the Ganga year 149 ) where the words are ajāa mahāmahattara-Sivavarma'.
+362 (of the Ganga year 149 ) where the words are ajāa mahāmahattara-Śivavarma'.
 When in the Gupta Ing.
 No. 25 at p.
 115 ( of Maharaja Saṅkṣobha ) or in the plate of Dronasimha in the Valabhi year 183 in E. I. XVI at p.
 19 the words at the end are 'svayamājñā' the meaning is that the king employed no dutaka to convey the details of his grant to the local officers but that he gave the

 details in person.
 191T9797-Probably the same as 'ajñapti' or 'đūtaka'.
 Vide